United States v. Throckmorton: Publicker v. Shallcross

 Four years later, the Third Circuit took the opposite view.
 The petitioner in Publicker v.
 Shallcross had defaulted on his mortgage for a Philadelphia building, and after convincing the receivers that he was worth only $3,000, settled the $850,000 debt for a mere $8,500, paid by several of his friends.
 Three years later, the receivers discovered that he had greatly underrepresented his net worth at the time and successfully petitioned the district court to vacate the decision.
 Publicker appealed, seeing the case as purely a question of law, effectively admitting to the alleged misconduct but relying on Throckmorton to bar review.

 "Appellant's position seems to be that, in his circumstance, wickedness, as well as virtue, is its own reward", wrote Judge William Clark.
 Publicker's brief relied heavily on Throckmorton, but "[w]e do not consider ourselves bound by that case for two, as we think, excellent reasons.
 We do not believe it applies to our circumstance and we do not believe it is the law of the Supreme Court today."

 Clark pointed to Throckmorton's two legal maxims about the public interest in litigation ending, and double jeopardy.
-He then quoted from two Harvard Law Review articles criticizing that stance, on two grounds: that a judgement procured through fraud is inequitable no matter whether the other party could have exposed the fraud or not, and that any new claim alleging perjury or forgery must be supported by evidence.
+He then quoted from two Harvard Law Review articles criticizing that stance, on two grounds: that a judgment procured through fraud is inequitable no matter whether the other party could have exposed the fraud or not, and that any new claim alleging perjury or forgery must be supported by evidence.
 Another law review article pointed out that in Wisconsin, where the state supreme court rejected the Throckmorton rule, it had since heard only four cases seeking new trials on the ground of perjured evidence.
 Clark also noted that the risk of perjury in the instant case was higher as the hearing officer does not typically take an adversarial stance toward debtors and the receivers do not have the personal stake in the outcome that might motivate them to more fully investigate a debtor's claims about their financial situation.

 Clark looked instead to Marshall, "a source of bewilderment" to lower courts since 1891, which Publicker's attorney had apparently been unaware of.
 He again quoted at length a Columbia Law Review article taking note of the "hazy region of uncertainty" between Throckmorton and Marshall, saying that as long as courts are free to pick and choose between them, "there will be no federal rule at all."
 Calling Marshall the "more salutary" of the two, Clark wrote for himself and his colleagues that the district court would be upheld as "[w]e believe truth is more important than the trouble it takes to get it."

 Publicker petitioned the Supreme Court to hear the case, but it denied certiorari.